 For further questions on eligibility please contact the Fellowships & Grants Manager.

 To apply for a Rome Fellowship you must use our online system at grants.paul-mellon-centre.ac.uk.
 Once registered you will be able to fill out the online application form (example of which can be downloaded below) and provide the details of two referees.
-Once the application is submitted we will contact the nominated referees with details on how they submit their references which must be completed through our online system and must be no more than 500 words.
+The option to provide the referee details will be available once the application is submitted.
+We will thencontact the nominated referee with details on how they submit their reference which must be completed through our online system and must be no more than 500 words.